prompt-toolkit/python-prompt-toolkit/docs/pages/full_screen_apps.rst

 Focusing windows
 ^^^^^^^^^^^^^^^^^

-Focussing something can be done by calling the :meth:`~prompt_toolkit.layout.Layout.focus` method.
+Focusing something can be done by calling the :meth:`~prompt_toolkit.layout.Layout.focus` method.
 This method is very flexible and accepts a :class:`~prompt_toolkit.layout.Window`, a :class:`~prompt_toolkit.buffer.Buffer`, a